shashanthnetha/Acuity-control-mac-through-mobile-/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under - see the [LICENSE](LICENSE) file for details.